mohsin9407-spec/Diabetes-Prediction-Web-App/README.md

     .env
     model.pkl

-## Contact
-If you need help improving the app, creating templates, Dockerizing, or converting README to Markdown, let me know!

 ## Licence
   MIT
+  ## Contact
+   Project created by the repository owner.
+For questions, reply here or add an issue on the repo.